firozt/go-webcrawler/README.md

-# Functioning Webcrawler And Indexer in Go
+# Webcrawler, Indexer and WebServer in Go
 ## Functionality
 - Crawls a domain given a seed (initial url)
 - Search through keywords and recieve url